python/cpython/Doc/library/tabnanny.rst

    If *file_or_dir* is a directory and not a symbolic link, then recursively descend the directory tree named by *file_or_dir*, checking all :file:`.py` files along the way.
 If *file_or_dir* is an ordinary Python source file, it is checked for whitespace related problems.
-The diagnostic messages are written to standard output using the print statement.
+The diagnostic messages are written to standard output using the :func:`print` function.

 .. data:: verbose